2015 NCAA Division I men's basketball tournament: Tournament notes

 Kentucky entered the tournament unbeaten.
 After 22 years without an unbeaten team in the tournament, following UNLV in 1991, this is the second consecutive tournament with an unbeaten team (after Wichita State in the previous).
 The Wildcats, by beating Cincinnati in the third round, set an NCAA men's record with 36 straight wins to start a season.
 They would win two more before Wisconsin upset them in the Final Four.

 Defending national champion UConn did not qualify.

 Kansas extended its streak of consecutive tournament appearances to 26 in a row.
 They have made each NCAA Tournament dating back to 1990.
 Kansas would qualify again the next two seasons to set the record for consecutive NCAA Tournament appearances formerly held by North Carolina (1975–2001).

-Atlantic Sun Conference champion North Florida, Big West Conference champion UC Irvine, and Mid-American Conference champion Buffalo made their first respective appearances in the Division I tournament.

 With both Buffalo and Albany winning their respective conferences and reaching the tournament, this is the first time two schools in the State University of New York system have reached the Division I tournament in the same year.

 Two teams broke appearance droughts of over 20 years with their bids: Colonial Athletic Association champion Northeastern made its first NCAA appearance since 1991, and American champion Southern Methodist made its first NCAA appearance since 1993.

 Harvard and Yale played a one-game playoff at the Palestra.
 Harvard won in dramatic fashion.